 Q. Why did you decide to become a PA?
 What drew you to the profession?

 Long story short – one day I ran across an article about PAs in the states.
 I immediately fell in love with the idea.
 The career outlooks were great, you take on a clinical role and the schooling was something that I could handle.
 Doing a strenuous 2-year program followed by on-the-job training was exactly what I had been looking for.
-Needless to say, I applied to both Pharmacy and the PA Program – was accepted to both…but decided to pursue a career as a PA.
+Needless to say, I chose to take a leap of faith and decided to pursue a career as a PA.

 Also, another major point of interest for me was the flexibility of the role.
 You are trained as a generalist and you can switch specialties as you please, you are not constrained to practice medicine in only one field.
 For example – as a physician, you complete Medical school followed by a Residency in a specific specialty (e.g. Orthopaedic Surgery) after you are done, you find a job in a hospital and can practice as a staff orthopedic surgeon independently.
 However, that surgeon can only practice orthopedic surgery.
 If one day they decided to switch specialties (even to go and do something like family medicine) they would need to re-apply and complete a residency for that specialty.